just-defi/just-link/README.md

 ## Run node

-After build successfully, node-{version}.jar will be generated in dir `node/build/libs`.
+After build successfully, `node-{version}.jar` will be generated in dir `node/build/libs`.

 1. Start MySQL first.
-Initializing the table using the latest sql file in path `node/src/main/resources/db/migration`.
+Initializing the tables using the latest sql file in path `node/src/main/resources/db/migration`.

 2. Start the JustLink node: